JoinColony/colonyJS/packages/colony-js/docs/api/classes/ReputationClient.md

 ▸ **getMembersReputation**(`skillId`, `customRootHash?`): `Promise`<`MembersReputationResponse`\>

-Get a list of all users who have reputation in a domain
+Get a list of all users who have reputation in a team

 #### Parameters